 This Quarterly Report includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, as amended, regarding, among other things, our plans, strategies and prospects, both business and financial.
 Although we believe that our plans, intentions and expectations reflected in or suggested by these forward-looking statements are reasonable, we cannot assure you that we will achieve or realize these plans, intentions or expectations.
-Forward-looking statements are inherently subject to risks, uncertainties and assumptions, including without limitation, the factors described under "Certain Trends and Uncertainties" under Part I, Item 2 ("Management's Discussion and Analysis of Financial Condition and Results of Operations") in this Quarterly Report.
+Forward-looking statements are inherently subject to risks, uncertainties and assumptions.
 Many of the forward-looking statements contained in this Quarterly Report may be identified by the use of forward-looking words such as "believe," "expect," "anticipate," "should," "planned," "will," "may," "intend," "estimated," and "potential," among others.
 Important factors that could cause actual results to differ materially from the forward-looking statements we make in this Quarterly Report are set forth in this Quarterly Report and in other reports or documents that we file from time to time with the United States Securities and Exchange Commission, or the SEC, and include, but are not limited to:

-- our ability to sustain and grow revenues and cash flow by offering advanced products and services; - our ability to achieve free cash flow; - our ability to maintain and grow the number of our basic, digital and modem customers; - the cost and availability of funding for anticipated capital expenditures for our upgrades, new equipment and facilities; - availability of funds to meet payment obligations under our debt, either through cash from operations or further borrowings; - our ability to support new advanced services through our plant technology upgrade; - our ability to compete effectively in a highly competitive and changing environment; - our ability to obtain programming as needed and at reasonable prices; - our ability to continue to do business with and to use the intellectual property of existing vendors, particularly high-tech companies that do not have a long operating history; - the results of the pending grand jury inquiry filed by the United States Attorney's office for the Eastern District of Missouri, the pending informal, non-public SEC inquiry and the putative class action and derivative shareholders litigation against us; - general business conditions and economic uncertainty or slowdown; and - the effects of governmental regulation on our business.
+- our ability to sustain and grow revenues and cash flow by offering advanced products and services; - our ability to achieve free cash flow; - our ability to maintain and grow the number of our basic, digital and modem customers; - the cost and availability of funding for anticipated capital expenditures for our upgrades, new equipment and facilities; - availability of funds to meet payment obligations under our debt, either through cash from operations or further borrowings; - our ability to support new advanced services through our plant technology upgrade; - our ability to compete effectively in a highly competitive and changing environment; - our ability to obtain programming as needed and at reasonable prices; - our ability to continue to do business with and to use the intellectual property of existing vendors, particularly high-tech companies that do not have a long operating history; - the results of the pending grand jury inquiry filed by the United States Attorney's office for the Eastern District of Missouri, the pending informal, nonpublic SEC inquiry and the putative class action and derivative shareholders litigation against us; - general business conditions and economic uncertainty or slowdown; and - the effects of governmental regulation on our business.